Doing Business with New Zealand

 The New Zealand tax year runs from 1 April to 31 March each year for most taxpayers.
 It is possible in some circumstances to apply for another tax year and this is commonly done to align the balance date of a New Zealand subsidiary company with its offshore parent, or due to the nature of a particular industry such as farming and retail.

-Source doctrine
+Source Doctrine

 New Zealand imposes an income tax on a source basis for non-residents and a worldwide basis for residents, a clear understanding of which is essential to effective tax management and tax risk assessment.